shamira-venturini/CaptionComprehensionStudy/README.md

-# PilotAnalysis
+# Pilot study
-This is the analysis computed on my Pilot experiment's results.
-I am aware important files are not present yet in the repositository.
-I will update it asap
+This repository contains all my Python and R codes for my MA thesis on the effect of automatic captions on comprehension.